 Sheryl, a 66-year-old woman, is a well-established patient with a 3-month history of being "tired a lot more."
 She has had moments where "my heart beats fast," and this causes her to feel "dizzy and lightheaded."
-She is on losartan-HCT 20-12.5 mg and amlodipine 5 mg, "I've had high blood pressure for years."
+She is on losartan-HCT 25-12.5 mg and amlodipine 5 mg, "I've had high blood pressure for years."
 No fever, chills, or sweats.
 Does not report any abnormal bleeding.

 She has AF stage 3, paroxysmal.
-She is now on rivaroxaban 20 mg daily.
-She has metoprolol tartrate 50 mg 1⁄2 to 1 tab PRN for heart rates >110.
+She is now on apixaban 5 mg twice daily.
+She has metoprolol tartrate 50 mg $\frac{1}{2}$ to 1 tab PRN for heart rates >110.
 Her heart anatomy suggests that the rhythm control strategy is reasonable.